liampc/100-days-of-code/log.md

 ## Day 18: Oct 26, 2020

 Add basic pages for newspaper app.
 Practice MVT system in django.
 Do a hackerrank challenge regarding list comprehensions.

+## Day 19, 20: Oct 28, 29 2020

+Follow tutorial on django apis, was able to learn how to create and display apis.
+Practice creating and modifying user accounts in my attendance project.
+Do a section of practical python, practice solving python challenges.